-- Updating the yield curve to the Solvency II risk free rate.
-(Total £350.3m increase in technical provisions). - Replacing the UK GAAP Risk Adjustment with the Solvency II Risk Margin (a £234.4m decrease in technical provisions). - Reclassifying Policyholder Premiums Due and Accounts Payable (a £56.0m decrease in technical provisions). - A Transitional Measure on Technical Provisions (TMTP) has been used and has a value of £0 at 31 December 2021.
+- Updating the yield curve to the Solvency II risk free rate (a £210.4m increase in technical provisions). - Replacing the UK GAAP Risk Adjustment with the Solvency II Risk Margin (a £97.0m decrease in technical provisions). - Reclassifying Policyholder Premiums Due (an £87.4m decrease in technical provisions). - A Transitional Measure on Technical Provisions (TMTP) has been used and has a value of £0 at 31 December 2022.
 The TMTP has not been subject to audit.